voltdatalab/atlas-noticia/en.md

 atualizacao:

 # Hero section
-title: About this News Atlas
+title: About the News Atlas
-description: A project to identify and map all news media in Brazil
+description: A project to identify and map news media in Brazil

 # Author box
 author: